 Merry Christmas, everyone!
 Is it okay for me to say that now that it’s finally December?
-I do know, it’s definitely okay to start your Christmas crafting!
+Well, I do know, it’s definitely okay to start your Christmas crafting!

 Grown ups will love these too.
-So get the girls together, a bottle of wine or cocoa, and treat yo’self to some Christmas-y fun!
+So get your friends together, grab a bottle of wine or cocoa, and treat yourself to some Christmas-y fun!

 Melted Crayon Ornament

 I have to admit, I just like melting crayons.
 I’m always looking for excuses to use up those little chunks of crayons around my house.

 To start, finely shave the crayon with a knife.
 Place the ornament on a piece of foil on a cookie sheet.
 Scatter the shavings onto the ornament and pop into the oven for 3-5 minutes at 250 degrees Fahrenheit.